NIkolayrr/nikolayrr.github.io/about.md

 ### Experience

-I'm a front-end developer with over three years of commercial experience in building application for both web and mobile
+I'm a front-end developer with over 3.5+ years of commercial experience in building application for both web and mobile.

 ### Technology Stack